giucal/dsv.awk/README.md

 ## Copying

-The code in this repository is free to use and modify but comes with no warranties.
+The code in this repository is free to copy, modify and distribute but comes with no warranties.
 Credit is appreciated although not required.
 See [COPYING](./COPYING).